pedersendane/github-pages-2048-clone/README.md

 # How to start
 1. Clone this repo
-1. cd into the folder
+2. cd into the folder
-1. run `npm install`
+3. Run `npm install`
+  3. (Optional) Start the scoreboard server with `npm run start`.
+If you have not cloned the server, it can be found below.
+The app will run without the scoreboard.
+5. Run `npm run start`

 **If you want the scoreboard to work, please download it [here](http://github.com/pedersendane/github-pages-2048-server) and follow the instructions**